pablohpsilva/vuejs-component-style-guide/README.md

 ### Why?

-* The name is used to communicate about the module.
+* The name is used to communicate about the component.
 So it must be short, meaningful and pronounceable.
-* The `component` element is inserted into the DOM.
-As such, they need to adhere to the spec.

 ### How?